wp-plugins/embedly/readme.txt

 Contributors: Embedly
 Tags: embed, oembed, video, image, rich media
 Requires at least: 3.1
-Tested up to: 3.2
+Tested up to: 3.2.1
-Stable tag: 2.0
+Stable tag: 2.0.4

 Embed videos, images and rich media from "any" source with just the URL.
-Just add your [Embedly Key](http://embed.ly/pricing) to the Embedly plugin settings.
+Just add your Embedly Key to the Embedly plugin settings.

 == Description ==